 Street art in Minsk

 It is quite a new thing because it only started in 2014 when the first international street art festival Vulica Brazil took place.
 The organiser of the festivals for three consecutive years has been the embassy of Brazil in Minsk.
-The latest one was held in October 2016.
 During this time, artists have come up with impressive pieces of street art for different parts of Minsk, largely accumulated on Oktjabrskaja (Kastrinickaja) street.
 You can easily spend the whole morning or afternoon admiring the work of both Brazilian and Belarusian urban artists there.